|

 76. enlighten

-give spiritual insight to; in religion
+give spiritual insight to

 These monarchs are called Enlightened Despots.